GroupProject2020/Ovito/doc/python/introduction/running.rst

 OVITO's Python interpreter
 ----------------------------------

-OVITO comes with a script interpreter, which can execute programs written in the Python language.
+OVITO comes with a script interpreter named :program:`ovitos` that can execute programs written in the standard Python language.
-The current version of OVITO is compatible with the `Python 3.6 <https://docs.python.org/3.6/>`__ language standard.
+The current version of this interpreter is compatible with the `Python 3.6 <https://docs.python.org/3.6/>`__ language standard.
-You typically execute batch Python scripts from the terminal of your operating system using the :program:`ovitos` script interpreter that gets installed along with OVITO:
+You typically execute batch Python scripts from the terminal of your operating system using the :program:`ovitos` script interpreter, which gets installed alongside with OVITO:

 .. code-block:: shell-session